shroukkalii/3D-Building-opengl/description.md

-# ComputerGraphics Project
+# ComputerGraphics 12th Project using opengl

-using opengl,

 3D building with sky and grass from different prespectives, movements, textures, and lightning.